Say one thing for the 2013 Carolina Panthers: they still have the ability to surprise you.

-After blowing fourth-quarter leads in their first two games of the season, the Panthers played an almost perfect game Sunday, storming past the New York Giants 38-0 to post their biggest margin of victory ever.
+After blowing fourth-quarter leads in their first two games of the season, the Panthers played one of their best games ever Sunday, storming past the New York Giants, 38-0.

 The Panthers thoroughly whipped a team that won a Super Bowl less than two years ago, and no one was more responsible for it than quarterback Cam Newton.

 “When Cam’s hot, we’re hot,” said Panther offensive tackle Jordan Gross, and Newton was scorching.
 The quarterback threw three touchdown passes, ran for another and looked like the sort of player he sometimes is -- a charismatic star capable of leading the Panthers to occasional greatness.